jpedara/ey_assignmnet/README.md

 # User Activity API
 This is a Django-based API that provides endpoints for accessing user and activity period data.

-# Installation:
+## Installation:

-1.Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-2.Create a virtual environment and activate it.
+2. Create a virtual environment and activate it.
-3.Install the required packages by running
+3. Install the required packages by running
-    `pip install -r requirements.txt`.
+    -   `pip install -r requirements.txt`.
-4.Create a SQLite database by running below commands
+4. Create a SQLite database by running below commands
-    `python manage.py makemigrations users`
+    -   `python manage.py makemigrations users`
-    `python manage.py migrate`
+    -   `python manage.py migrate`
-5.Populate the database with dummy data by running
+5. Populate the database with dummy data by running
-    `python manage.py populate_db 10 3`
+    -   `python manage.py populate_db 10 3`
-    it will create 3 activites for 10 users
+    -    it will create 3 activites for 10 users
 6. Start the development server using
-    `python manage.py runserver`
+    -   `python manage.py runserver`

-# Authentication
+## Authentication
 This API does not require authentication to access.

-# Models
+## Models

-# User
+### User

-The User model represents a user of the application.
+-   The User model represents a user of the application.
 It has the following fields:

-`id`: A unique identifier for the user (auto-generated).
+-   `id`: A unique identifier for the user (auto-generated).
-`real_name`: The user's real name.
+-   `real_name`: The user's real name.
 `tz`: The user's timezone.

 # ActivityPeriod